 When you are witnessing your loved one in distress for the first time, you may not do or say the right things.
 You might get a harsh or hurtful response from them even though you are trying to help.
 Understand that they may not be in the best emotional and mental state during an attack.
 Try not to take their response personally.

 Help Bring Their Focus Back to the Present

 An intense anxiety or panic attack may feel surreal.
-Your loved one may be having an out of body experience.
+Your loved one may be having an out-of-body experience.
 They may lose their sense of the present.
 Being trapped in irrational fear can make them forget where they are.

-Making them touch a physical item such as a chair or wall might trigger them back to reality.
+Making them touch a physical item, such as a chair or wall, might trigger them back to reality.

 Do Not Enable

-What not to do when someone is having a panic attack?
+What not to do when someone has a panic attack?
 Do not help them avoid the situation.
 When your loved one is in distress, your first instinct is to fix the situation.
 Eliminating the cause for concern might do them more harm than good.
 Continually avoiding facing challenging situations may worsen their anxiety.

 Enabling behavior does not allow your loved one to overcome their fears.
 Do not limit their world by eliminating painful situations.
 Instead, help them deal with their fears directly.

 Do Not Force Them to Confront Their Fears

 Although you should not enable avoidance of difficult situations, you should not force someone to do something they are afraid of.
 Trying to push them to deal with anxiety when they are not ready will damage your relationship.